Creative Writing

 I do still write for kids, and I have several stories for children coming out online this winter, too, some for Blue Met and some for Alloprof.

-Blue Met is doing magical things with a new story of mine for their “Numbers Spelled Out” series, and I’ll post about that in 2023.
-For now, they’ve republished their holiday series from 2021, so you can listen to me read a children’s story, “Winter Blues,” — and listen to many other authors read their stories, too — on the Blue Met website.
+In 2022, Blue Met republished their holiday series from 2021, so you can listen to me read a children’s story, “Winter Blues” (not as good as Noah Ruscica reading, but I do my best).
+And you can listen to many other authors read their stories, too, on the same Blue Met page.

 And novels?
 I have one for young readers out on submission and one for teens in the revision stage that tops my 2023 To-Do list.
 So yeah, I’m still writing. 🙂